jadsonjjmo/GenerateSyntheticDatasets/README.md

 ## How to test

-This tool is composed for a set for unit tests, created with the [JUnit](https://pt.wikipedia.org/wiki/JUnit) library.
+This tool is composed for a set of unit tests, created with the [JUnit](https://pt.wikipedia.org/wiki/JUnit) library.

 To run the existing unit tests, with the Apache Maven installed correctly, just run the following command: